The Agents page in PushMetrics, listing every agent in the workspace

 • Tokens In / Out.

-Below those, a Last Run line shows the cost, model used, and tokens of the most recent run, so you can see what's happening right now.
+Below those, a Last Run line with the cost, model, and tokens of the most recent run, so you can see what just happened.

 Sharing & access

-Agents follow the standard PushMetrics sharing rules.
-Click Share at the top of the agent page to open the sharing panel.
+Agents share the same access model as the rest of PushMetrics.
+Click Share at the top of the agent page to open the panel.

 The Share panel on the agent edit page, with controls for sharing with the whole team, with a group, or inviting individual users by email

-• Decide what access Everyone at your team has (no access, can view, or can edit).
+• Set what Everyone at your team can do: no access, view-only, or edit.

-• Share with a group by searching for one of your workspace groups.
+• Share with a group by typing the name of one of your workspace groups.

-• Invite individual users by name or email, and set each one to "can view" or "can edit".
+• Invite individual users by name or email, with view or edit rights.

-• Remove access from anyone you've already shared with using the small × next to their name.
+• Revoke someone's access via the small × next to their name.

 A few rules worth knowing:

-• Whoever creates an agent gets edit access by default.
+• The person who creates an agent always gets edit access by default.

 • The default agent is shared with Everyone so the whole workspace can use it.

-• You can't remove the last editor.
-At least one person always has to keep full control of the agent.
+• You can't strip the last editor.
+There's always one person holding the keys.